Registry Operator Installation in EKS

 The operator runs with a cluster context.

-3. If you skipped Step 2, you can use the command below to install the operator, which is applicable in a multi-user scenario.
+1. If you skipped Step 2 (SERVICE_ACCOUNT_NAMEandANNOTATIONS), use the command below to install the operator in a multi-user scenario.

 In a multi-user scenario, create all service accounts using the role ARN as an annotation via the Helm chart.
-This will update the ClusterRole to grant the necessary permissions to each specific service account.
+This updates the ClusterRole to grant the necessary permissions to each specific service account.

 Create a custom-values.yaml file with service account details.